infinum/frontend-handbook/Angular/Server-side rendering (SSR)/Platform specific globals and providers.md

 To fix this we can explicitly check for the platform and provide correct value.

-In the `app.module.ts` we can check for platform when providing injection token:
+In the module we can check for platform when providing injection token:

 ```typescript
 {
     provide: WINDOW,